Archive-name: RGP_FAQ.RTF

 "WTT: " - For want to trade

-If your post is like wow! about a particular game, like, wow, put thuh name in thuh subject
+If your post is like wow! about a particular game, oh, baby, put thuh name in thuh subject

 line!
-Gag me with a SPOOOOON!
-And do NOT use stars in thuh name if thuh post is really about that
+Oh, wow!
+And do NOT use stars in thuh name if thuh post is ya know, like, really about that

 game.
 Puttin' thuh manufacturer or year might be important since some